IGEL-Community/IGEL-Docs-v02/docs/Docs/ReleaseNotes/02-UMS/Readme-12.01.110.txt

 - Added: Admin CLI prints more details upon unexpected errors.

 [Devices]
+- Added: If an OS12 device is removed from UMS it can be specified, whether the licenses should be deleted on the device.
+         In this case also all registered licenses of the device are removed from UMS and the Unit ID is removed from all registered product packs in ILP.
 - Added: Two options for the device settings export, to either include all passwords or replace them with a placeholder.

 [Views]